Welcome to the Georgia Rat Rescue!

 Important Information, News and Policy Changes:

 - As per ELISA and IDEXX OptiSpot serology tests (12/21/16, 1/10/17, 5/1/17) the GRR is NEGATIVE for Rat Bite Fever (S. Moniliiformis) and Seoul Virus (Hantaan)!!!
 Offical test results available upon request.
-However we are currently a CARb positive rescue until current in-fostering cases are completely depopulated/adopted out, this means also there are placement restrictions when adopting from us (more details on our Adopting page) - For more information on CARb and why we are serious about this pathogen, see the RatGuide's Guide to CAR BACILLUS
+However we are currently a CARb positive rescue at the main foster colony (ie select cases are CARb positive but not all of our PetFinder listed cases are), this means also there are placement restrictions when adopting from us (more details on our Adopting page) - For more information on CARb and why we are serious about this pathogen, see the RatGuide's Guide to CAR BACILLUS

 - WE ARE CURRENTLY ACCEPTING NEW SURRENDERS ON A LIMITED and very SELECTIVE BASIS until further notice due to the SDA outbreak and ongoing CARb and Seoul Virus (Hantaan) concerns within the state (For more information on these two pathogens and why we are concerned, see The RatGuide's Guide to SDA & Guide to Seoul Virus) and based on the number of available foster homes we have at any one time.
 We can no longer accept rat(s) that bite or have any history of biting due to the lack of specialized Angel foster homes currently.
 See our Surrender Page for more info on our surrendering process and how to get started if you need to surrender your rat(s) to us.

 - The GA Rat Rescue Store is CLOSED due to the quarantine, we will not be selling any items or food during this period to help prevent any possible spread of the virus/bacteria beyond our walls.